 BGMEA – Inspectorio Partnership

 BGMEA is leveraging our Rise platform’s capabilities to digitize the assessment procedure, at zero cost for themselves or their factory members, allowing them to implement it quickly, and at a large scale.
-All BGMEA factory members are provided with free access to Rise where they are expected to complete a health and safety ‘self-assessment questionnaire’ on a bi-weekly basis.
+All BGMEA factory members are provided with access to Rise where they are expected to complete a health and safety ‘self-assessment questionnaire’ on a bi-weekly basis.
 A percentage score from 0-100% will be provided after completion of the assessment to measure the factory’s level of adherence to BGMEA’s COVID-19 Guidelines.

 Based on the results, factories are able to identify areas in need of improvement and are expected to provide a clear action plan to address them – or apply solutions based on industry best practices and recommendations.
 This process provides increased accountability and a commitment to continuous improvement.